facjure/poetroid-prototype/README.md

 # Discover Poetry Together

+Thousands of poems in the public domain live buried in websites.
+Hundreds of literary magazines archive thousands more that go undiscovered.
+Humans, even machines, can't search them in a central library.

+Let's build one.

+## Overview

-Curate, View, and Discover thousands of poems from the public domain.
+Curate, View, and Discover thousands of poems.
 From any device.

-## Overview

 The poetroid platform consists of three parts: web, engine, and data.